GrayGooLabs/GGLResourceScheme/readme.md

 </html>
 ```

-(Where `common.js`, `common.css`, and `logo.png` are all files you've included in your app's bundle's resources via Xcode.)
+(Where `common.js`, `common.css`, and `logo.png` are all files you've included in your app's bundle resources via Xcode.)

 ### Installation

 The easiest way to add GGLResourceScheme to you project is to simply download the `GGLResourceScheme.h` and `GGLResourceScheme.m` files from the repo, and import them into your project.

 The GGLResourceScheme project itself is an Xcode project with targets to build static libraries for either OS X or iOS.
-An advanced user *could* add GGLResourceScheme to their project as a git submodule, and then build and link the library, however, this is probably overkill and instructions to do so are beyond the scope of this readme.
+An advanced user *could* add GGLResourceScheme to their project as a git submodule, and then build and link the library as a dependency, however, this is probably overkill and instructions to do so are beyond the scope of this readme.

 ### Three slashes